Big Companies Challenges

 For a change, let us discuss the challenges big companies face, which undeniably are very interesting to think about.

 Innovation is the parameter which is mandatory for a business to get started and also a business to stay at the top.
-Every business giant needs to introduce something new to every product they release.
+Every big companies needs to introduce something new to every product they release.
 Or new to the service, if they are a service providing company.
 Moreover, they need to innovate very wisely as even a minute misjudgment can cost millions of dollars.
 Just for the more comprehension, when a mobile phone has even a minor shortcoming, thousands of pieces remains unsold, especially because of the tough competition they experience.

-Competition gets tougher as the companies climb upward in the market, and reaches to a point where competition becomes a rivalry.
-In this situation, companies don’t only try to stay ahead, but also try to pull the opponent down.
+Competition gets tougher as the big companies climb upward in the market, and reaches to a point where competition becomes a rivalry.
+In this situation, big companies don’t only try to stay ahead, but also try to pull the opponent down.
 For example, in a television advertisement, Pepsi has conducted taste “experiments,” in which blindfolded consumers voted in favor of Pepsi over Coke.

 Other such rivalries which have been uplifted by social media are Coke Vs. Pepsi, Marvel Comics Vs. DC Comics, Apple Vs. Samsung, McDonalds Vs. Burger King, Ford Vs. GM, Nike Vs. Reebok, etc.

-Possessing the patents of innovations undoubtedly keep the companies on a lead.
-But sometimes, innovation by multiple companies seems alike, which causes patent wars.
+Possessing the patents of innovations undoubtedly keep the big companies on a lead.
+But sometimes, innovation by multiple big companies seems alike, which causes patent wars.
 For the legal authority of the intellectual properties, lawsuits are filed by the accuser.
 Events like this may charge millions of dollars to the company.

-Just an addition, the first patent related case was filed by the Wright brothers (Inventors of Airplane) suing foreign and domestic aviators and companies.
+Just an addition, the first patent related case was filed by the Wright brothers (Inventors of Airplane) suing foreign and domestic aviators and big companies.

 Mergers & Acquisitions

-As the number of startups is growing, the threats for bigger companies are increasing.
+As the number of startups is growing, the threats for big companies are increasing.
 The leaders of the big corporates need to wisely take steps regarding mergers and acquisitions.
 Mergers and acquisitions don’t only kill the threat of losing the market share, but also add more resources to the company.
 To signify this, poor acquisitions are considered as one of the reasons for Yahoo’s fall.
 While, acquisition of syndicates like Picasa, Android, YouTube, etc., keeps Google many steps ahead.

 Successful business leaders are admired by millions, and their every statement is responded by all their admirers.
 Many of the tweets and posts updated by them, get turned into major news across the globe.
 Hence, such leaders need to say or write every word very carefully.